Wall Street firms more convinced of June rate hike: Reuters poll

+WRAPUP 3-S&P cuts S.Africa to junk as Zuma faces ANC backlash over Gordhan

+* Opposition blames Zuma for credit downgrade (Adds Moody's places S. Africa on review for downgrade)

-NEW YORK Many of Wall Street's biggest banks are more convinced the Federal Reserve will raise interest rates in June after a strong February jobs report on Friday pointed to sustained economic growth and as the jobless rate hit a more than 6-1/2 year-low.
+NEW YORK, March 6 Many of Wall Street's biggest banks are more convinced that the Federal Reserve will raise rates in June after a strong February jobs report Friday pointed to a sustained economic growth and as the lowest jobless rate hit a more than 6-1/2 year-low.

 Nine of 16 primary dealers, or the banks that deal directly with the Fed, said they expect a June lift-off date, compared to 10 of 19 who predicted the rate hike in a Feb.
 6 poll.
 All but one expect more than one rate hike in 2015.